wazuh/wazuh-documentation/source/cloud-security/amazon/services/supported-services/security-hub.rst

 Creating a Firehose stream
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Amazon Firehose stream serves as the channel for sending the AWS Security Hub logs to the S3 bucket.
-Follow the steps below to :ref:`create an Amazon Firehose stream <>` for your Amazon Security Hub logs.
+Follow the steps below to create an Amazon Firehose stream for your Amazon Security Hub logs.

 #.
 Go to the Amazon Data Firehose service and click **Create Firehose stream**.